tessaurwin/hdlgen/README.md

 - Verilog files in outputs/v_lora/
 - Metrics table in results/lora_eval.csv

+Notes:
+- Postprocessing scripts include simple header enforcement and a fallback generator to ensure valid 'module...endmodule' syntax.
+- Training used Apple M2 (MPS backend) and noo cloud GPUs were used.
+- The fixSimple helper slightly normalizes syntax; it doesn’t affect logic evaluation but may alter structure.

 ## Phase 3 — Functional sanity via tiny testbenches

+* Disclaimer: still a work in progress.
+Phase 3 is currently not fully functional.

-We do a dumb but useful simulation test using Icarus Verilog (iverilog + vvp).
+We do a simulation test using Icarus Verilog (iverilog + vvp).
 For each .v file:
 - Auto-rename the first module to dut
 - Parse the port list from the known declaration
 - Generate a tiny testbench that randomly toggles inputs for N iterations